epw/consensus/consensus_voices.md

 Part of Forces being an active part of the fiction is that if they are left unchecked, they will result in some material change to the world around them.
 In the simplest case, the Force represents a group or individual and the change is something they are actively working towards.
 However, it can also be a kind of natural outcome of each part of the Force acting, without being concerted effort.

 The Force’s Status Track keeps track of the progress.
 There is space for description at Code 40, Code 20, and Code N. At each space, write something clear and recognizable that occurs.
 When you mark off the Code before it, make clear how the next step is approaching.
 When you mark off a code with a description, make clear what has happened and how the mages know about it.
 Like other Status Tracks, the Force’s is both prescriptive and descriptive.
 As a result, if you notice that the event listed on the Status Track has occurred, mark the corresponding Code or Codes off.
 This may advance the Status Track to be Slipping, just like any other.
-If a major setback occurs, you may even erase codes from the front to represent the work being undone or plans foiled.
+If a major setback occurs, you may even erase codes from the Force to represent the work being undone or plans foiled.

 If you advance a Force’s Status Track as part of a move, be sure to make the effect clear and visible.
 They are not meant to sneak up on the other players.